deepanshukaushik123/deepanshukaushik123/README.md

-- 👋 Hi, I’m @deepanshukaushik123
+- 👋 Hi, I’m @deepanshu kaushik
 - 👀 I’m interested in ...
 Mobile app development and Web Development
 - 🌱 I’m currently learning ...
-ReactJS
+Kotlin
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... mail at:- deepanshukaushik123@gmail.com